Zaggardr/readme/README.md

   - Email : samira123@gmail.com
   - Mot de passe : samira123
 - Pour s'authentifier en tant que user  :
-  -Sign in and use your information to authenticate.
+  - Sign in and use your information to authenticate

 # Contributing